 As we see, a single type of the IRL-SG performs only slightly worse than fitting 11 different pure strategy types on each treatment.
 Allowing for heterogeneity in the learning model makes it slightly better than the pure strategies.
-The further improvement from allowing any memory-1 strategy is small, and little is gained by extending to flexible memory-1 behavior that adjusts to $\Delta^{RD}$ or extending learning to all h.
+The further improvement from allowing any memory-1 strategy is small, and little is gained by extending to flexible memory-1 behavior that adjusts to Δ^{RD} or extending learning to all h.

 We also see that including learning increases performance compared to the models without learning.
-Furthermore, when learning is included, the gains from allowing type heterogeneity are much more modest, suggesting that learning itself captures much of the observed heterogenity in the data.
+Furthermore, when learning is included, the gains from allowing type heterogeneity are much more modest, suggesting that learning itself captures much of the observed heterogeneity in the data.

-E.4 Maximum Likelihoods
+D.6 Maximum Likelihoods

-Our analysis of the OSAP focuses on the prediction errors of the next action taken by individuals, since this allows for straightforward comparisons between models of different complexities.
+Our analysis of the one-step-ahead prediction problem focuses on the prediction errors of the next action taken by individuals, since this allows for straightforward comparisons between models of different complexities.
 However, since it is more common in the literature to consider likelihoods instead of prediction errors, we report these likelihoods here for completeness.
-For every history $h_i(t)$ the behavior of type j is captured by a function $\sigma^j : \mathcal{H} \to [0, 1]$ that takes a history and assigns a probability to cooperate.
-Each model comes with set of parameters.
-We will go through the different models in the following subsections, but first present the general estimation procedure.
+For every history $h_i(t)$ the behavior of type jis captured by a function $\sigma^j : \mathcal{H} \to [0, 1]$ that takes a history and assigns a probability to cooperate.
+Each model comes with a set of parameters.
+We will go through the different models in the following subsections but first, present the general estimation procedure.

-If we let $a_i(t) \in \{-1, 1\}$ denote the action taken by individual i at time t, the likelihood of the observed behavior for participant i if she was of type $\sigma^j$ with parameters is given by
+If we let $a_i(t) \in \{-1, 1\}$ denote the action taken by individual i at time t, the likelihood of the observed behavior for participant i if she was of type σ^j with parameters is given by